Viplav1996/FullStackWebApiApp/README.md

     also the data will be permamently stored in the DB this could be checked by going to your local browser and implementing this command: http://localhost:3000/product after pressing enter, the data will appear in JSON format, staing that data is going to the server and then again coming back to us.

+WORKING FINE TILL LOCAL HOST 4000, BUT TROUBLING WHEN COMPILED WITH REACT

+NEED TO LOOK INTO REACT CODE, SMALL MISTAKES